-The weight from the bed is all transferring downwards, so instead of using pocket screws, we connected the horizontal 2×2 to the legs with corner braces/L brackets.
-This adds additional horizontal support to the 2×2, which initially receives the weight load.
+The weight from the bed is all transferring downwards.
+Instead of using pocket screws, we connected the horizontal 2×2 to the legs with big 3″ corner braces.
+This adds additional horizontal support to the 2×2, which receives the weight load.

 Building the frame is one of the simplest woodworking projects in the van!
 The driver and passenger sides are identical.
-Simply cut the 2×2 and 2x4s to the designed lengths, and attach to each other using wood glue first, then the corner braces.
+The 2x4s do not reach the floor.
+They are long enough to be fastened with plusnuts to two bolts each.

 We used 1-¼” washer head cabinet screws for the corner braces which is longest that can be used since the wood is 1.5”.
-Cabinet screws are good for this because are designed to bear heavy weight, and the washer head maximizes the surface area of the screw that is compressing the corner brace.
+Cabinet screws are good for this because they are designed to bear heavy weight.
+The washer head maximizes the surface area of the screw that is compressing the corner brace.

 We now need to drill holes in the legs for the bolts.
-The bolts need to hit the rivets perfectly straight; they cannot come at an angle.
-Placing these holes was not precise, but fortunately we can oversize the holes since the width of the washer will still hold the wood.
+The bolts need to hit the plusnuts perfectly straight.
+They cannot come at an angle (read more in our Guide to Using Plusnuts).
+Placing these holes is tricky.
+Fortunately we can oversize the holes since the width of the washer will still hold the wood.
 We started with 5/16” holes (slightly larger than the 1/4″ bolts), then oversized if the hole was misaligned.

 The thickness of the material being bolted (1.5” for our legs) determines the length of the bolt used.
 In this case it was a 2.5” length bolt, 1/4-20.
 We bought a big pack of these specific bolts because we are bolting lots of 1.5” thick wood to the van.

 A single 4×8 plywood sheet (5/8″) serves as the platform.
-After parking our van outside the store and bringing out different thickness plywood to the van and laying on them, we settled on 5/8” as the thinnest plywood that is rigid enough for our bed platform.
+We parked outside Lowe’s and brought out different thickness plywood to the van and laid on them.
+Yeah, we’re those people.
+We settled on 5/8” as the thinnest plywood that is rigid enough for our bed platform.

-We can use elevator bolts (surprisingly expensive) or ¼-20 carriage bolts (more common, so less expensive).
-It’s convenient to use the same bolt threading as elsewhere in the van (1/4-20, which is the threading of the rivnuts), and the carriage bolt’s rounded head makes it sit flush enough.
+We used flat head carriage bolts (also known as elevator bolts).
+It’s convenient to use the same bolt threading as other bolts in the van (1/4-20, which is the threading of the plusnuts).

-The plywood needs ventilation or else our body warmth and mattress moisture may create mold.
-Using a table saw, we cut slats out of the center of the plywood for breathing (visible on picture at beginning of post).
+The plywood bed needs ventilation.
+Human body warmth and mattress moisture may create mold.
+Using a table saw, we cut slats out of the center of the plywood (visible on picture at beginning of post).
 There’s also the added benefit of a weight reduction.

 After doing this, we realized the slat placement was a dumb mistake!
-The slats should have been cut so that the holes were above where the middle Skorva beam is, so there is support.
+The ventilation slats should have been made where the middle Skorva beam is, which provides support.
 Where we cut them means there are holes in the plywood away from a bracket support!
 Fortunately, we’ve heard no squeaks or scary “cracking” sounds.